How to Get a Free Blood Pressure Monitor

 Which could lead you to think your blood pressure is fine when it’s not.
 An additional concern is that these devices aren’t standardized, which makes it hard to know how accurate they are.

 A blood pressure monitor is a medical device used to measure the force of blood against the walls of the arteries as the heart pumps.
-Blood pressure is typically measured using two numbers: the systolic pressure (the pressure when the heart contracts) and the diastolic pressure (the pressure when the heart is at rest between beats).
+Blood pressure is typically measured using two numbers: the systolic pressure (the pressure when the heart contracts) and the diastolic pressure.

 A blood pressure monitor can be used to measure blood pressure at home, at a doctor’s office, or in other medical settings.
 There are two main types of blood pressure monitors: manual and automatic.